 - 7.1 If the board establishes special committees within the board to prepare its decisions on specific issues, its rules of procedure are to specify the duties and decision-making powers that the board has delegated to these committees and how the committees are to report to the board.
 Committees are to keep minutes of their meetings and the minutes are to be made available to the board. - 7.2 If the board has established an audit committee, the majority of the committee's members are to be independent in relation to the company and its executive management.
-At least one of the members who is independent in relation to the company and its executive management is also to be independent in relation to the company's major shareholders. - 7.3 The board is responsible for ensuring that the company has good internal controls.
-The board is to ensure that the company has formalised routines to ensure that approved principles for financial reporting and internal controls are applied, and that the company's financial reports are produced in accordance with legislation, applicable accounting standards and other requirements for listed companies.
+At least one of the members who is independent in relation to the company and its executive management is also to be independent in relation to the company's major shareholders. - 7.3 The board is to establish a remuneration committee, whose main tasks are to: - prepare the board's decisions on issues concerning principles for remuneration, remunerations and other terms of employment for the executive management; - monitor and evaluate programmes for variable remuneration to the executive management, both ongoing programmes and those that have ended during the year; - monitor and evaluate the application of the guidelines for remuneration to the board and executive management that the shareholders' meeting is legally obliged to establish, as well as the current remuneration structures and levels in the company. - 7.4 The chair of the board may chair the remuneration committee.
+The other members of the committee elected by the shareholders' meeting are to be independent of the company and its executive management. - If the board considers it to be more appropriate, the entire board may perform the remuneration committee's tasks, on condition that no board member who is also a member of the executive management participates in this work. - 7.5 If the remuneration committee or the board uses the services of an external consultant, it is to ensure that there is no conflict of interest regarding other assignments this consultant may have for the company or its executive management. - 7.3 The board is responsible for ensuring that the company has good internal controls.
+The board is to ensure that the company has formalised routines to ensure that approved principles for financial reporting, sustainability reporting and internal controls are applied, and that the company's financial reports and sustainability reports are produced in accordance with the legislation, applicable accounting standards and other requirements for listed companies